 The school being the constituent college of the Pokhara University has the increased capability of enhancing its network with several international universities.
-The University has signed MOU with 68 renowned international universities in which the school is working with close cooperation and relationships for students' transfer and skills transfer of the faculties.
+The University has signed MOU with 66 renowned international universities in which the school is working with close cooperation and relationships for students' transfer and skills transfer of the faculties.
 Despite that it is also focusing in the development of collaborative research and development platforms with those universities.
 It has linkages with IIM, Ahmedabad for faculty development program.
-The school has conducted MoUs with eight corporations of Nepal.

-(See Annex B 3.14: National and international collaborations; Annex B 3.13: FDP participation at IIMA, India)
+(See Annex A 10 and Annex B 3.11: FDP list (IIMA Alumni), MOU list of International Universities)